-The Greyhound and the Whippet are sweet souls who are a pleasure to be around for all the family (unless you are Garfield or Thumper!)
-It’s tough to say which would win in a paw race when putting the whippet vs. the greyhound, but both dogs are fast and love just as quick as their feet!
+The Greyhound and the Whippet are sweet souls who are a pleasure to be around for all the family (unless you are Garfield or Thumper!).
+It’s tough to say which would win in a paw race when putting the whippet vs. the greyhound, but both dogs are fast and love just as quickly as their feet!

 The truth is, that there aren’t many differences other than the size and the price between these two.
 So, whichever pup gets your heart racing, you will certainly be a winner!